Dharshan68/SQL-Case-Study/README.md

 ***

-**9. Join All The Things, Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.**
+**9. Join All The Tables and in separate column populate 'Y' if customer is member based on date of joining and 'N' if customer is not a member based on date of joining **

 ```sql
 select